Adequate Predimension Inequalities in Differential Fields: The -function

-\begin{proposition} All $\aleph_0$-saturated models of $T_j$ satisfy \emph{ID}.
-In particular, a countable saturated model of $T_j$ (if it exists) is isomorphic to $U$. \end{proposition} \begin{proof} Let $K \models T_j$ be $\aleph_0$-saturated.
+\begin{proof}[Proof of Proposition \ref{ID}] Let $K \models T_j$ be $\aleph_0$-saturated.
 A priori, we do not have a type whose realisations would be $d_j$-independent, but we can write $d_j$-independence by an $\mathfrak{L}_{\omega_1,\omega}$-sentence.
 The idea is to use weak modular Zilber-Pink to reduce this $\mathfrak{L}_{\omega_1,\omega}$-sentence to a type and show that it is finitely satisfiable in $K$.

 ID means that for each $n$ there is a $2n$-tuple $\bar{x}$ of algebraically independent (over $C$) elements with $\bar{x} \in E_j(K)$ (which is equivalent to $\delta(\bar{x})=n$) such that for all tuples $\bar{y}$ one has $\delta(\bar{y},\bar{x})\geq n$.
 Here we can assume as well that $\bar{y}$ is a $2l$-tuple for some $l$ and is an $E_j$-point.
 The fact that $\bar{x}$ is algebraically independent over $C$ is given by a type consisting of formulae $\varphi_i(\bar{x})= \forall \bar{c} (\bar{x} \notin V_i(\bar{c})),~ i<\omega,$ stating that $\bar{x}$ is not in any hypersurface (defined over $C$) from a parametric family of hypersurfaces $(V_i(\bar{c}))_{\bar{c}\in C}$ (to be more precise, we could say that $(V_i(\bar{c}))_{\bar{c} \in C}$ is the parametric family of hypersurfaces over $C$ of degree $i$).